Sir Richard Hadlee opens new sports centre: 'It's my legacy to cricket'

-Today, a multi-million dollar indoor sports facility opens at Christchurch's Hagley Oval bearing the name of a red-and-black sporting legend.
+A multi-million dollar indoor sports facility has opened at Christchurch's Hagley Oval bearing the name of a red-and-black sporting legend.
 Kurt Bayer reports.

 There aren't many accolades or honours that Sir Richard Hadlee hasn't received.
 The first cricketer to take 400 Test wickets; widely recognised as one of the game's greatest all-rounders; a fast-bowling metronome who terrorised batsmen as a young tearaway and evolved with age to torment them with staggering skill and guile; a knighthood and place etched on New Zealand's sporting Mt Rushmore.